Heritrix: Arc files

 Older versions of Heritrix by default stored the web resources it crawls in an Arc file.
 This file format is wholly unrelated to ARC (file format).

 This format has been used by the Internet Archive since 1996 to store its web archives.
 More recently it saves by default in the WARC file format, which is similar to ARC but more precisely specified and more flexible.
 Heritrix can also be configured to store files in a directory format similar to the Wget crawler that uses the URL to name the directory and filename of each resource.

 An Arc file stores multiple archived resources in a single file in order to avoid managing a large number of small files.
 The file consists of a sequence of URL records, each with a header containing metadata about how the resource was requested followed by the HTTP header and the response.
-Arc files range between 100 and 600 MB.